 These are drawings made as time-lapse films (more to be added).

-Here is a film – research and planning for drawings, and animated drawings, of walking.
+Here are some images – research and planning for drawings, and animated drawings, of walking.